jessesosmena/auth-react-redux/README.md

 #Demo: https://vast-meadow-73926.herokuapp.com/

-# Auth with Crud operation in React-Redux using json web token authentication and Laravel RESTful API
+# Auth with Crud in React-Redux using json web token authentication and Laravel RESTful API

 To ensure you download everything, including any submodules use git clone --recursive